DataDog/documentation/content/log/explore.md

 ### Facet search
 To search on specific [facet](#facets) you need to [add them as facet first]

-Once done, if your facet name is appname and you want to filter on the nginx value just enter:
+Once done, if your facet name is service and you want to filter on the nginx value just enter:

-`appname:nginx`
+`service:nginx`

 ### Wildcards
 To perform a multi-character wildcard search, use the `*` symbol as follows:

-* `appname:web*`  matches every log message that have an appname starting by “web”.
+* `service:web*`  matches every log message that have an service starting by “web”.
 * `hello*` matches all log message starting with hello
 * `*hello` matches all log message that ends with hello